Hints and tips

 - Please don't ask for a grant that is disproportionate in the context of your overall funding.
 It makes sense in the long term to build relationships with a number of funding streams (trusts and foundations, business sponsors, Local Authorities etc) to ensure long term stability and this makes your application more attractive.
 You will probably not get, for example, £300,000 over 24 months if you are a start up with no track record or you have no other funders.

-- Don't try to fit a square peg into a round hole - if you genuinely don't fit with one of our priorities there is no point trying to pretend that you do Very few applications will fit all six and it will not make them any more likely to be funded.
+- Don't try to fit a square peg into a round hole - if you genuinely don't fit with one of our priorities there is no point trying to pretend that you do.

 - Ensure that you've explained the who (you are seeking to assist), what (specifically you are proposing to do), why (you think it will work), when and where - keep it simple and keep it factual and back everything up with figures and names.
 Write in specific terms rather than generalities - especially regarding track record and outcomes.